poma-ai/.github/profile/README.md

 A complete, self-contained implementation that demonstrates the core POMA AI workflow.

 - Ingest: Converts documents to POMA AI format, processes into chunks/chunksets, stores locally
-- Retrieve: Simple keyword matching to find relevant chunksets and generate a cheatsheet
+- Retrieve: Simple keyword matching to find relevant chunksets and generate cheatsheets (one per involved document)

 Key features:
 - CLI with ingest and retrieve commands